charliemarino/freeCodeCamp_tutorials/README.md

 (This is my first repo)

-These are the tutorials from freeCodeCamp that I have completed.
+These are tutorials from freeCodeCamp that I have completed.

 Cheers.